List of Dutch inventions and innovations: Proto-Expressionism (1880s)

-Vincent van Gogh's work is most often associated with Post-Impressionism, but his innovative style had a vast influence on 20th-century art and established what would later be known as Expressionism, also greatly influencing fauvism and early abstractionism.
-His impact on German and Austrian Expressionists was especially profound.
-"Van Gogh was father to us all," the German Expressionist painter Max Pechstein proclaimed in 1901, when Van Gogh's vibrant oils were first shown in Germany and triggered the artistic reformation, a decade after his suicide in obscurity in France.
+Vincent van Gogh's work is most often associated with Post-Impressionism, but his innovative style had a vast influence on 20th-century art and established what would later be known as Expressionism.
 In his final letter to Theo, Van Gogh stated that, as he had no children, he viewed his paintings as his progeny.
 Reflecting on this, the British art historian Simon Schama concluded that he "did have a child of course, Expressionism, and many, many heirs."

-M. C. Escher's graphic arts (1920s–1960s)
+M.C.
+Escher's graphic arts (1920s–1960s)

-Dutch graphic artist Maurits Cornelis Escher, usually referred to as M. C. Escher, is known for his often mathematically inspired woodcuts, lithographs, and mezzotints.
+Dutch graphic artist Maurits Cornelis Escher, usually referred to as M.C.
+Escher, is known for his often mathematically inspired woodcuts, lithographs, and mezzotints.
 These feature impossible constructions, explorations of infinity, architecture and tessellations.
 His special way of thinking and rich graphic work has had a continuous influence in science and art, as well as permeating popular culture.
 His ideas have been used in fields as diverse as psychology, philosophy, logic, crystallography and topology.
 His art is based on mathematical principles like tessellations, spherical geometry, the Möbius strip, unusual perspectives, visual paradoxes and illusions, different kinds of symmetries and impossible objects.
 Gödel, Escher, Bach by Douglas Hofstadter discusses the ideas of self-reference and strange loops, drawing on a wide range of artistic and scientific work, including Escher's art and the music of J. S. Bach, to illustrate ideas behind Gödel's incompleteness theorems.